Imran10896/Portfolio_optimization/README.md

 ### MATLAB Functions

-1. `centrinds`: It calculates peripherality of a node in a network proposed by the Pozzi et al[1].
+1. `centrinds`: It calculates hybrid measures of nodes in a network using Pozzi et al method[1].
 1. `financial_ratios`: It calculates financial ratios such as mean, standard deviation, and Sharpe ratio based on portfolio returns.
 2. `financial_ratios_uniform`: It calculates financial ratios based on uniformly weighted portfolio returns.
 3. `market_uniform`: It calculates financial ratios for investing in the whole market with uniformly weighted portfolio returns.